PedroDSFerreira/osm-mec/docs/wiki/docs/project.md

 ![Example Image](./images/demo_app.png)

 ### Purpose:
-**This application is used to showcase the onboarding of MEC App.**
+This application is used to showcase the onboarding of MEC App.

 ### Overview:
-**Object detection client-server application.**
+**Object detection client-server application:**
-**Server receives a video stream from the client.
-Using YOLOv3, the server processes the video stream and returns the number of detected objects and their position for each frame.**
+Server receives a video stream from the client.
+Using YOLOv3, the server processes the video stream and returns the number of detected objects and their position for each frame.

 ### Infrastructure:
-**The application operates within a Containerized Network Function (CNF), which is a form of Virtualized Network Function (VNF).
-In this setup, the virtualized hardware runs inside a container on its machine.**
+The application operates within a Containerized Network Function (CNF), which is a form of Virtualized Network Function (VNF).
+In this setup, the virtualized hardware runs inside a container on its machine.

 **Deployment:**
-**The Demo App is containerized using Docker and is managed by Kubernetes, a container orchestration platform.
-This setup ensures scalability, reliability, and efficient resource utilization.**
+The Demo App is containerized using Docker and is managed by Kubernetes, a container orchestration platform.
+This setup ensures scalability, reliability, and efficient resource utilization.

 ### More Information:
 For detailed documentation and access to the codebase, visit the [GitHub repository](https://github.com/PedroDSFerreira/video-object-detection).